cjhnbls/pipelinedb-doc-cn/aggregates.rst

 	Rank of the hypothetical row, without gaps

-	.. note:: Computing the hypothetical **dense_rank** of a value given an infinite stream of values would require infinite memory, so :code:`CONTINUOUS VIEW` s use :ref:`hll` to do it in constant time and space, at the expense of a small margin of error.
+	.. note:: Computing the hypothetical **dense_rank** of a value given an infinite stream of values would require infinite memory, so continuous views use :ref:`hll` to do it in constant time and space, at the expense of a small margin of error.
 Empirically, PipelineDB's implementation of :ref:`hll` has an error rate of ~0.2%.
-In other words, **dense_rank (1000)** in a :code:`CONTINUOUS VIEW` might show 998 when the actual number of unique lower-ranking values seen was :code:`1000`.
+In other words, **dense_rank (1000)** in a continuous view might show 998 when the actual number of unique lower-ranking values seen was :code:`1000`.

 **percent_rank ( arguments )**